rsbbrs/RenEngine/README.txt

 		   user input.

 		   The sound manager class stores the sounds in an unordered map.
-It also clears it out before exiting in the smShutdown function.
+A special clearSoundsList
+		   function was created to clear the sounds list in case the user wants to get rid of all sounds stored.
+		   It's also called in the shutdown function for the sound manager.